dmenezesgabriel/docker-localstack-hello/docs/aws-cloudfront.md

 Examples:

 - If a user from the US requests a file, it will be cached on the nearest edge location in the US.

+### Cloudfront as Reverse Proxy

+Cloudfront can also be used as a reverse proxy, this is useful if you want to hide the origin server from the user.